granatumx/scripts/README.do.txt

 edit one container when running with the `--rm` option, content may not persist (except through "volumes": "https://docs.docker.com/storage/volumes/").

-You can determine errors with running the taskrunner or webapp using `errwebapp` or `errtaskrunner`.
+You can determine errors with running the taskrunner or webapp using `errwebapp`, `errtaskrunner`, or `gxtail`. `gxtail` is preferred as it runs an active tail to monitor the webapp.

 If you have `docker` installed to another location, you can specify where the `docker.sock` file is by overriding `DOCKER_SOCKET` in bash. `export DOCKER_SOCKET="/var/docker.sock" && gx run.sh`.